 Day 4: Bassano del Grappa

-Next up is charming Bassano del Grappa, at the foot of the Venetian Prealps.
-Its most famous sight is the iconic Ponte degli Alpini, a covered wooden bridge offering panoramic views of the Brenta River, but there are plenty of other reasons to drop by.
+Another beautiful town in the region is Bassano del Grappa, at the foot of the Venetian Prealps.
+Our favourite spot in town was the iconic Ponte degli Alpini, a covered wooden bridge with panoramic views of the Brenta River, but we also found plenty of other reasons to drop by.

 See also: 10 Fantastic Things to Do in Pretty Bassano del Grappa, Italy